Anytime we make a new purchase, what’s the first thing we evaluate?

 Depending on the company you choose, you might have some extras to choose from for your new office trailers, such as steps, ramps, or premium furniture.

 Mobile office trailers will not provide ground-level access for entry.
 Consider the options you will need to enter the trailer—does your office trailer have one or two doors?
 Will you need an ADA Ramp, or will steps be the best option?
 Many North and East Coast customers opt for the Business Entry Solution, a combination step and canopy system, to help shield their employees and visitors from the snow and rain while entering the office trailer.
 A roof over the steps can be beneficial in keeping your visitors safe.
-If the office trailer is located on a construction site, a boot brush and a rubber mat are must-haves to keep the inside of the trailers clean.
+If the office trailer is located on a construction site, a boot brush and a rubber mat are must-haves to keep the inside of the trailer clean.
 Workers can clean off their boots before entry.

 Security screens and door bars are other options to consider adding to your rental order.
 The Security Solution will provide peace of mind that the valuable contents in your office trailer will be protected.